akpw/akpw/_posts/2016-06-16-CollectionView-I.md

     }
     return headersIdxs
 }
+private extension AKPFlowLayoutAttributes {
+    // Determines if element is a section, or is a cell in a section with custom header func visibleSectionHeader(sectionsShouldPin: Bool) -> Bool {
+        let isHeader = representedElementKind == UICollectionElementKindSectionHeader
+        let isCellInPinnedSection = sectionsShouldPin && ( representedElementCategory == .Cell )
+        return isCellInPinnedSection || isHeader
+    }
+}
 {% endhighlight %}
+The code above builds a set of all section indexes, via going through layout attributes and searching for elements that are:

+- regular sections
+- cells that are in a section with custom header

-The code goes through layout attributes, checking if they are associated with a section and adding the relevant ones to a set of indexes.
-In case of the global section, we always want to have it so it adds its index to the set as well.
+The sections indexes of all matching elements are added to the set of unique indexes.
+In case of the global section, we always want to have it so it is added there as well.

-Now it's trivial to calculate indexes of the custom sections in a rect, _excluding_ the regular headers provided by `UICollectionViewFlowLayout`:
+Now it's trivial to calculate the indexes of only _the custom sections in a rect_, i.e. excluding the regular headers provided by `UICollectionViewFlowLayout`:

 {% highlight swift %}
 // Given a rect, calculates the indexes of confined custom section headers